-That first summer I was attached to the Physics Division at the Lab, headed by Jerry Kellogg, who was later to advise his friends at Columbia University and IBM in 1952, when they proposed to offer me a job, "If you hire him, you will regret it, but you will regret it more if you don't."
+That first summer I was attached to the Physics Division at the Lab, headed by Jerry Kellogg, who in 1952 advised his friends at Columbia University and IBM, when they proposed to offer me a job, "If you hire him, you will regret it, but you will regret it more if you don't."

 At Los Alamos in June 1950, I began to build an apparatus for the measurement of dt and d-d cross sections down to 10 keV or so (useful for the thermonuclear weapon work), and although I couldn't complete the experiment, by far, before the end of summer, the Lab decided that this was a necessary and reasonable approach and created a team to carry out the measurements.
-Fermi recalled an ingenious British physicist, Jim Tuck, who had been at Los Alamos during the war, and brought him first to Chicago while his clearance was obtained, and then to LASL to head the team, which published in 19542.
+Fermi recalled an ingenious British physicist, Jim Tuck, who had been at Los Alamos during the war, and brought him first to Chicago while his clearance was restored, and then to LASL to head the team, which published in 19543.

-At the same time, I was interested in applying my new-found knowledge of shock waves and the phenomena of nuclear weaponry and devised several approaches for obtaining detailed information in nuclear weapons tests, publishing documents, including the proposal to use stable isotopes at particular points in a 1951 nuclear explosion test in order to determine position, neutron spectrum, and fluence (time integrated flux) by the amount of the resulting radionuclide.3 This became a standard technique.
+At the same time, I was interested in applying my new-found knowledge of shock waves and the phenomena of nuclear weaponry, and devised several approaches for obtaining detailed information in nuclear weapons tests, publishing secret lab documents, including the proposal to use stable isotopes at particular points in a 1951 nuclear explosion test in order to determine position, neutron spectrum, and fluence (time integrated flux) by the amount of the resulting radionuclide.4 This became a standard technique.
+I also identified a long-range, long-time interaction between nuclear explosions -- a matter of growing importance at that time, with larger numbers of nuclear weapons that might be used on the battlefield, and also in view of the use of nuclear-armed defenses against bombers and missiles.
+This novel result was quickly verified by Alvin and Elizabeth Graves, at the Nevada Test Site.

-2 "Cross Sections for the Reactions D(d,p)T, D(d,n)He3, T(d,n)He4, and He3(d,p)He4 below 120 keV," by W.R.
+3 "Cross Sections for the Reactions D(d,p)T, D(d,n)He3, T(d,n)He4, and He3(d,p)He4 below 120 keV," by W.R.
 Arnold, J.A.
 Phillips, G.A.
 Sawyer, E.J.
 Stovall, Jr., and J.L.
 Tuck in Physical Review Vol. 93, No. 3, pp. 483-497, Feb.
 1, 1954.

-I also identified a long-range, long-time interaction between nuclear explosions, which was verified in one of the early weapon tests in Nevada.
-But in August or September I returned to Chicago to take up my regular duties of research and instruction, working with the 100-MeV betatron and preparing experiments for the 450-MeV synchrocyclotron being built at Chicago.
-Here I provided unwelcome suggestions and advice to my colleagues, while I worked to build external targets containing liquid hydrogen or liquid deuterium for the meson beams from the cyclotron.
+In August or September I returned to Chicago to take up my regular duties of research and instruction, working with the 100-MeV betatron and preparing experiments for the 450-MeV synchrocyclotron being built at Chicago.
+Here I provided more unwelcome suggestions and advice to my colleagues, while I worked to build external targets containing liquid hydrogen or liquid deuterium for the meson beams from the cyclotron.

 But I should talk about more important matters on which I have some knowledge and not necessarily those to which I contributed.
-As an aside, over many decades I have tried to persuade individuals and organizations that innovation and not invention should be rewarded.
+As an aside, over many decades I have tried to persuade individuals and organizations that innovation and not only invention should be prized and rewarded.
 Too often, one finds a person so wrapped up in creating something new that he or she ignores what has been done outside.
 Further, there is little reward for bringing into an organization best practices or for licensing a patent that would solve the problem at affordable cost.
 Early on, I felt, perhaps naturally, that getting credit for one's ideas was important.
-Only in 1953 did I learn from Jerome B. Wiesner, who in 1961 was to be President John F. Kennedy's Science Advisor and head of the President's Science Advisory Committee, "You can either get credit for something or get it done, but not both."
+But in 1953 I learned from Jerome B. Wiesner, "You can either get credit for something or get it done, but not both."

-3 The proposal was published August 11, 1950, and a status report October 12, 1950.
+4 The proposal was published August 11, 1950, and a status report October 12, 1950.